mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 functions, and :ref:`publish-subscribe networking<lc-networking-without-network-addresses>` (or just pubsub).
 To really showcase what **layer-cake** can do, this final section on concurrency will focus on the latter.

-Pubsub is implemented as a small set of networking components; ``group-cake``, ``host-cake`` and ``lan-cake``.
+Pubsub is implemented as the :func:`~.publish` and :func:`~.subscribe` pair of functions, and a small set of networking components; ``group-cake``, ``host-cake`` and ``lan-cake``.
 At least one of these components must be present for pubsub to work.
 The use of the first is effectively automated, while the latter two need to be installed as part of the operational environment.
 They play a background role similar to DHCP or dynamic DNS.
 Installation requires a few trivial commands, and then all operation is discreet.
 The most difficult aspect of pubsub is the placement of ``lan-cake``.
 Further detail appears in the following sections.

 A Session With A Published Service
 **********************************